(This is a repost from 2013. This chicken is a perfect fall dish and I felt it deserved new photos. Enjoy!)

 Yom Kippur has ended and officially my new year has begun.
 Actually, this is a new year until January 1, when if this new year isn’t going so right, I get a second chance at another new year.
 It’s good being Jewish!
 You get to make resolutions twice, in case the first set didn’t take!
 I hope I’ve been written down in the book of life, and I sincerely hope I haven’t offended anyone this past year, and if so I apologize.
 Yes, once a year it is good to ask for forgiveness, as sometimes you just don’t know who you might have rubbed the wrong way.
 In truth, I should have asked this about 20 days go, but I’ve been really slow in looking at dates lately.
 Forgive me.
 Time just passes too fast.

 Our weather has been so strange.
-It is not uncommon to have snow in September in Denver.
+It is not uncommon to have snow in September.
 This year though, no snow.
 Just rain.
 So much rain, I thought we’d have to build an ark.
 Luckily, we are fine, but many others aren’t.
 Stories keep flooding out (no pun intended) from the news and there are lots of people needing help.
-In the past, we have had numerous flooding in our basement mainly because we have big trees and their roots have collapsed our drain.
+In the past, we have had numerous floods in our basement, mainly because we have big trees and their roots have collapsed our drain.
 Yes, we need to fix it, but unfortunately it isn’t in the budget.
 But let me tell you, our floods, though a pain in the rear, are nothing like what many in our area are going through.
 I’m not sure how the news has covered it elsewhere, but there will be a lot of people needing a lot of help and there is nothing worse than dealing with water and mold and mud and sewage.
 Be thankful for what you have.
 I’m not sure anyone saw this coming.

 Pumpkin, on the other hand, is found in the New World.